What is a Long-Term Care Partnership Policy?

 Your assets are protected from “Medicaid spend down” and your assets can even be protected from “estate recovery” after you pass away.

-As of September, 2010, Delaware, Illinois, Massachusetts, North Carolina, Vermont, and Washington have passed legislation approving long-term care partnership programs in their states.
-Policies are not yet for sale in those states.
+As of September, 2010, Delaware, Illinois, Massachusetts, North Carolina, Vermont, and Washington have passed legislation approving long-term care partnership policy programs in their states.

 - How Much Does Long-Term Care Insurance Cost? (ltcfacts.org)